rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 - Add branching to the pipeline to target specific namespace

 ## Tools and Frameworks
 > The following tools are used throughout this exercise.
-Familiarity with them is not required but knowing what they are may help!
+Familiarity with them is not required but knowing what they are may help.
+You will not need to install Vue or Mongodb they are taken care of by our `todolist` app.

 1. [Jenkins](https://jenkins.io/) - OpenSource build automation server; highly customisable through plugins
 1. [NodeJS](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.